 Can fans tune in and out for select fights, or maybe just the final hour?
 Sure, but why should fans have to find workarounds to avoid being put to sleep by a dragging fight card?
 MMA is an exciting sport, but the UFC and its television partners do their best to ensure fans have a poor viewing experience.

 Bronsteter also noted there won't even be a change in main card start times.
 Want a 7 p.m. or 8 p.m. start?
 Well, you best move westward.
-East coast will still be saddled with 10 p.m. main card beginnings.
+The East Coast will still be saddled with 10 p.m. main card beginnings.

 We wanted one thing: a quicker-moving fight card.
 The UFC, ESPN and others didn't have to lessen the number of fights (although that would help).
 All they had to do was quicken the pace.